SaquinavirBrand Name: Invirase Other Names: SQV, saquinavir mesylate Drug Class: Protease Inhibitors

 The pharmacokinetics of saquinavir have not been evaluated in the elderly.

 Steady-state pharmacokinetic information is available from HIV-1 infected pediatric subjects from study NV20911.
-In this study, 5 subjects less than 2 years of age and 13 subjects between 2 and less than 6 years of age received 50 mg per kg saquinavir twice daily (not to exceed 1000 mg twice daily) combined with ritonavir at 3 mg/kg for subjects with body weight ranging from 5 to <15 kg or 2.5 mg per kg for subjects with body weight ranging from 15 to 40 kg (not to exceed 100 mg twice daily).
-For subjects unable to swallow the INVIRASE capsules, the contents of INVIRASE 200 mg capsules were mixed with sugar syrup, or sorbitol syrup (for subjects with Type I diabetes or glucose intolerance), jam, or baby formula.
-The mean steady state saquinavir PK parameters for pediatric subjects 2 to less than 6 years of age were: AUC0-12h 37269 ± 18232 ng∙h/mL; Ctrough 1811 ± 998 ng/mL; Cmax 5464 ± 2782 ng/mL, and day 3 exposures may be within the range of exposure associated with QT and PR prolongation [see Clinical Pharmacology: Pharmacodynamics (12.2)].
-The subject number was too low and the pharmacokinetic data too variable in the subjects less than 2 years to establish an appropriate dosing recommendation for this age group.
-Pharmacokinetic data for subjects ages 6 to 16 years were not available for comparisons with observations from NV20911 [see Use in Specific Populations: Pediatric Use (8.4)] as the data from HIVNAT 017 could not be validated.
+In this study, five subjects less than 2 years of age and 13 subjects between 2 and less than 6 years of age received 50 mg per kg saquinavir twice daily (not to exceed 1000 mg twice daily) combined with ritonavir at 3 mg/kg for subjects with body weight ranging from 5 to <15 kg or 2.5 mg per kg for subjects with body weight ranging from 15 to 40 kg (not to exceed 100 mg twice daily).
+For subjects unable to swallow the INVIRASE capsules, the contents of INVIRASE 200-mg capsules were mixed with sugar syrup, or sorbitol syrup (for subjects with Type I diabetes or glucose intolerance), jam, or baby formula.
+The mean steady state saquinavir PK parameters for pediatric subjects 2 to less than 6 years of age were: AUC0-12h 37269 ± 18232 ng∙h/mL; Ctrough 1811± 998 ng/mL; Cmax 5464± 2782 ng/mL, and day 3 exposures may be within the range of exposure associated with QT and PR prolongation [see Clinical Pharmacology (12.2)].
+The subject number was too low and the pharmacokinetic data too variable in subjects less than 2 years to establish an appropriate dosing recommendation for this age group.
+Pharmacokinetic data for subjects ages 6 to 16 years were not available for comparisons with observations from NV20911, as the data from HIVNAT 017 could not be validated [see Use in Specific Populations (8.4)].

-Table 6 summarizes the effect of saquinavir soft gel capsules and INVIRASE with and without ritonavir on the geometric mean AUC and Cmax of coadministered drugs.
-Table 7 summarizes the effect of coadministered drugs on the geometric mean AUC and Cmax of saquinavir.
+Table 5 summarizes the effect of INVIRASE soft gel capsules and INVIRASE with and without ritonavir on the geometric mean AUC and Cmax of coadministered drugs.
+Table 6 summarizes the effect of coadministered drugs on the geometric mean AUC and Cmax of saquinavir.

 |Coadministered Drug||Saquinavir soft gel capsules or saquinavir soft gel capsules/